Make a commitment to yourself

 Once you start believing that you can make a difference, you have to get your focus clear.
 Set yourself a target and your commitment will give you the power to overcome any doubts you may have.
 Make a promise to yourself and to others.
 Plan your course of action.
 When you give voice to your commitment, you feel more responsible.

-When you commit yourself to your promises, you let your work speak for itself — by example.
+When you commit yourself to your promises, by example,you let your work speak for itself.
 When you give your best to live up to your promises, it makes you a purposeful action-taker.

-The movie Chak de India, starring Shahrukh Khan in the role of the coach and 16 women as the hockey players, is about living up to the promises you make to yourself and others.
+The movie Chak de India, starring Shah Rukh Khan in the role of the coach of a women’s hockey team, is about living up to the promises you make to yourself and others.
 The film has powerful dialogues that can motivate you through examples.
 One such dialogue is between a cynical hockey official and Khan.
-When the official comments that the women’s team was too weak to even beat a high school team from Europe, Khan replies: “That is exactly why I want to coach them.”
+When the official comments that the women’s team was too weak to even beat a high school team from Europe, Khan replies,“That is exactly why I want to coach them.”